Entanglement structure for finite system under dual-unitary dynamics: Setup

-which in turn maximizes the entangling power $e_P(U)$ i.e. the average bipartite entanglement generated when an ensemble of product initial states is acted upon by the operator $U$.
-Therefore by definition:
+which in turn maximizes the entangling power $e_P(\hat{U})$ i.e. the average bipartite entanglement generated when an ensemble of product initial states is acted upon by the operator $\hat{U}$, measured by a metric $\mathtt{E}$, and given as:

 This expression is an ensemble average which also has a closed form arising due to the unitary invariance of the Haar measure and group theoretic arguments \cite{Zanardi_Entangling_Power, Zanardi_Wang}.
-The same expression can also be had using an explicit linear algebra calculation \cite{Tutorial_Haar}.
+The same expression can also be had using an explicit linear algebra calculation \cite{Tutorial_Haar}, and given by:

-Here the factor $C_q = q^2/(q+1)^2$, implying that the maximum value that can be reached for $e_P(U)$ is $q^2E(S)/(q+1)^2$ when Eq. \ref{condition_maxep} is satisfied.
-This leads to $ e_p(U) = (q-1)/(q+1)$ using Eq. (\ref{max_eu}) $\forall U \in \mathcal{U}_2(q)$ \cite{Zanardi_Operator_Entanglement}.
+Here the factor $C_q = q^2/(q+1)^2$, implying that the maximum value that can be reached for $e_P(\hat{U})$ is $q^2E(\hat{S})/(q+1)^2$ when Eq. \ref{condition_maxep} is satisfied.
+This leads to $ e_p(\hat{U}) = (q-1)/(q+1)$ using Eq. (\ref{max_eu}) $\forall \hat{U} \in \mathcal{U}_2(q)$ \cite{Zanardi_Operator_Entanglement}.

-In order to scale the values such that $0 \le e_P(U) \le 1$, we divide the expression Eq. (\ref{ep_eq}) by the maximum $e_P(U)$ which also leads to the pre-factor taking the form $1/E(S)$.
-This defines the measure of $e_P(U)$ that we use within the manuscript.
-Thus, for the set $\mathcal{U}_2(q)$ the value of $e_P(U)$ is unity corresponding to the existence of the AME(4,3) state.
+In order to scale the values such that $0 \le e_P(\hat{U}) \le 1$, we divide the expression Eq. (\ref{ep_eq}) by the maximum $e_P(\hat{U})$ which also leads to the pre-factor taking the form $1/E(\hat{S})$.
+This defines the measure of $e_P(\hat{U})$ that we use within the manuscript.
+Thus, for the set $\mathcal{U}_2(q)$ the value of $e_P(\hat{U})$ is unity corresponding to the existence of the AME(4,$q$) state.
 Since the AME(4,2) state does not exist, a qubit operator cannot be 2-unitary, and therefore the entangling power cannot attain the value of 1.
 For qubits, the entangling power if therefore limited \cite{Kraus_Cirac} and can attain a maximum value of $2/9$ \cite{Balakrishnan_Sankaranarayan}, which following normalization is restricted to $2/3$.

-Now using graphical notation to represent the circuit, we introduce the tensor form for a single local gate $U$ and its hermitian conjugate $U^{\dagger}$:
+Now using graphical notation to represent the circuit, we introduce the tensor form for a single local gate $\hat{U}$ and its hermitian conjugate $\hat{U}^{\dagger}$:

 Here the four free legs indicate the free indices, that maybe contracted over to specify the unitary relations.
-We begin with primary unitary condition, given by $UU^{\dagger} = U^{\dagger}U = \mathbb{I}$, valid $\forall \ U \in \mathcal{L}(\mathcal{H}_q \otimes \mathcal{H}_q)$:
+We begin with primary unitary condition, given by $\hat{U}\hat{U}^{\dagger} = \hat{U}^{\dagger}\hat{U} = \mathbb{I}$, valid $\forall \ \hat{U} \in \mathcal{L}(\mathcal{H}_q \otimes \mathcal{H}_q)$:

-For every $U \in \mathcal{DU}(q)$ the additional unitary condition, involving $\tilde{U} = U^R$, is satisfied via:
+For every $\hat{U} \in \mathcal{DU}(q)$ the additional unitary condition, involving $\tilde{\hat{U}} = \hat{U}^R$, is satisfied via:

-Finally, for 2-unitary operators, i.e. $\forall U \in \mathcal{U}_2(q)$:
+Finally, for 2-unitary operators, i.e. $\forall \hat{U} \in \mathcal{U}_2(q)$: